marius-team/marius/_sources/config_interface/configuration.rst.txt

      shuffle_input: true
      full_graph_evaluation: true

-The storage configuration here is very similar to the one shown above in Link Prediction. `num_classes` states the number of output class labels.
+The storage configuration here is very similar to the one shown above in Link Prediction.

 3. Configure training and evaluation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^